klikman1/LINFO1114-Grp-28/README.md

 # Main Purpose

-The goal of this project was to calculate the shortest path between each pair of nodes.
+The goal of this project was to compute the shortest path between each pair of nodes of an undirected, connected and weighted graph.
 For this we had to use 3 known algorithms (Bellman-Ford, Floyd-Warshall and Dijkstra) which we had to, firstly, implement and use to find the distance.
 You can find more details in `Enonce.pdf` in our Git folder.

 # Structure of our Folder.